Blue Team (U.S. politics): Influence

-Despite concern for maintaining the status quo, the Cold War security strategy emphasized the ideological difference between China and the US.
 As the Soviet Union collapsed and Russia's economy and military were still in turmoil, it seemed to some observers logical that China would seek to replace Russia as the main counterbalance to the United States.

-Still, the "blue" perspective views with alarm China's increased military spending and the passing of the Taiwan anti-secession law in 2005.
+The "blue" perspective views with alarm China's increased military spending and the passing of the Taiwan anti-secession law in 2005.
 This was of major concern to US Defense Secretary Donald Rumsfeld since the Pentagon had frequently complained about the lack of transparency in China's military capabilities and intentions.
 A recent threat report from the Pentagon reinforced the Blue Team's fears, stating that China may be attempting a military buildup aimed at capturing Taiwan and deterring outside help from the US and/or Japan.
 Finally, though US policy towards North Korea has depended partly on China's cooperation, some "hawks" in the US suspect China's motives with regards to that country as well.